common-workflow-language/user_guide/_episodes/23-scatter-workflow.md

 supports the `ScatterFeatureRequirement`."
 - The `scatter` field is specified for each step you want to scatter
 - The `scatter` field references the step level inputs, not the workflow inputs
+- Scatter runs on each step specified independently
 ---
 Now that we know how to write workflows, we can start utilizing the `ScatterFeatureRequirement`.
 This feature tells the runner that you wish to run a tool or workflow multiple times over a list